unional/javascript/README.md

   - [23.3](#23.3) <a name='23.3'></a> If the property is a `boolean`, use `isVal()` or `hasVal()`.

+  > Why?
+The property may be set with a value that evaluate as falsy.

     ```javascript
     // bad
     if (!dragon.age()) {